 Low-level triage decisions are:

-- Routine clinical doctor: A health problem that would traditionally require input from a GP i.e. requires a diagnosis and prescription.
+- Routine clinical doctor: A health problem that would traditionally require input from a GP i.e. requires a diagnosis and/or prescription.
 In some practices this may be performed by a specially trained nurse or ANP.
 Patient is unlikely to be harmed if the problem is not addressed within the next 48 hours.
 Examples:

 - Hair loss